WE-Kaito/digimon-tcg-simulator/README.md

 **Try it on https://cgn-java-23-2-enrico.capstone-project.de/.**
 Currently available from 10:00 AM to 10:00 PM CET.
 A personal deployment coming soon.

-Check the [Wiki page](https://github.com/WE-Kaito/digimon-tcg-simulator/wiki) for futher explanation.
+Check the [Wiki page](https://github.com/WE-Kaito/digimon-tcg-simulator/wiki) for futher information.

 ---